realopengov/website/STANDARDS.md

 - Style guides for webpage
 - Style guides for website (eg portal)
-- Sharing standards
+- Sharing standards (eg how to share results on Social Networks)
-- API standards
+- API standards (REST API)
+- UX standards
+- Manuals standards (how to write manuals and docs)
+- Software standards and recommendations
+- File types (OS filetypes)